CosiMichele/workshop-materials/2025/2501-FOSS-AI_series/02_AI_in_OS.md

-# The moving parts of Functional Open Science
+# The role of AI in Open Science

 <br>
 <br>